Closed

 Eligible expenses

-- Construction costs for approved restoration work.
+- Construction costs for restoration work, including interior and exterior work.

 Processing and Agreement